enev13/composearch/README.md

 # Composearch

-Composearch is a price comparison tool that combines the functionalities of a web scraper and a meta search engine.
+Composearch is a price comparison web app that combines the functionalities of a web scraper and a meta search engine.
 It allows you to search for products using either a product code or a keyword.
 Composearch utilizes its integrated web scraping capabilities to crawl and extract data from a predefined list of online stores.
 The application then presents the search results in a user-friendly table format, sorted by price for convenient comparison.

 <img src="/composearch.png" width=75% alt="Composearch Preview"/>